Hongi: Examples

 The hongi may be performed by Māori and non-Māori, and between New Zealanders and foreign visitors.
-Several British royals have been greeted with the hongi during visits to New Zealand, including: Prince Charles; Princess Diana; Duchess Camilla; Prince William and Kate Middleton; and Prince Harry and Meghan Markle.
+Several British royals have been greeted with the hongi during visits to New Zealand, including: King Charles; Princess Diana; Queen Camilla; Prince William and Kate Middleton; and Prince Harry and Meghan Markle.
 U.S. Secretary of State Hillary Clinton was greeted with a hongi in November 2010 during her visit to Wellington.
 Former U.S. President Barack Obama exchanged a hongi during a visit to the country in March 2018.

 The hongi is used in some churches as a way to share the sign of peace.

 Similar practices

 In Native Hawaiian culture, the honi is a practice similar to the Māori hongi, involving touching noses.

 In Sabu Raijua, Indonesia, a similar greeting involving touching noses called Henge'do is practiced.